iterorganization/IMAS-Python/docs/source/multi-dd.rst

     be more efficient to convert the data to your DD version, store it and then use it.
 This avoids conversion every time you read the data.

-    Converting an entire Data Entry can also be done with the imas-python command line interface.
-See :ref:`imas-python Command Line tool`.
+    Converting an entire Data Entry can also be done with the IMAS-Python command line interface.
+See :ref:`IMAS-Python Command Line tool`.

 Explicit conversion